pyro: A teaching code for computational astrophysical hydrodynamics: Design

-I/O is done simply using the python {\tt pickle} module on the main data object.
-Finally, by default, runtime visualization is enabled using the {\sf matplotlib} plotting library.
+I/O is done simply using the python {\tt pickle} module on the main data object\footnote{ {\tt pickle} is a part of the standard python library that serializes an object into a sequence of bytes that can be written to disk.
+See \url{https://docs.python.org/2/library/pickle.html} }.
+Finally, by default, runtime visualization is enabled using the {\sf matplotlib}\footnote{\url{http://matplotlib.org/}} plotting library.
 The output is updated each timestep to allow students to see the progression of their simulations as they run.
 This is very useful for seeing the effects of boundary conditions and different choices of initial conditions as well as for chasing down bugs.